 We have set up a framework that assesses and scores a number of indicators, where we rate various aspects of governance.
 This allows us to establish a common basis on which to compare climate governance across countries as well as identify areas of improvement and highlight positive developments.
-We have applied this framework at both a national level and on key emissions-intensive sectors of the economy.
-In South Africa's case we have focused on the electricity and heating sector - and the industry sector.
+We have applied this framework at a national level only.

 Assessment of national level readiness